Boxing: Wilder offers Joshua $50m for unification bout — Nigeria Today

 Meanwhile, Wilder’s manager Shelly Finkel also confirmed to ESPN that an offer had been made to Joshua.

-The post Boxing: Wilder offers Joshua $50m for unification bout appeared first on The Sun News.
+The post Boxing: Wilder offers Joshua $50m for unification bout appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share